4 semester hours

 Course Evaluation.
 Student feedback on this course provides valuable information for continued improvement.
 All students are expected to fairly and thoughtfully complete a course evaluation for this course.
 This semester, all course evaluations for the Seaver College of Science and Engineering will be administered online through the Blue™ evaluation system.
 You will receive an e-mail notification at your Lion e-mail address when the evaluation form is available.
 You may also access the evaluation form on Brightspace during the evaluation period.
 A few minutes of class time will be reserved for you to complete a course evaluation near the end of the semester.
 Please bring a laptop, smart phone, tablet or other mobile device to class on this date so that you can access the online evaluation platform.

-Academic Honesty.
 Academic dishonesty will be treated as an extremely serious matter with severe consequences that can range from receiving no credit for an assignment or test to failing the class, to expulsion.
 It is never permissible to turn in any work not been authored by you without properly acknowledging the source.
 It is your responsibility to make sure that your work meets the standard of academic honesty set forth in the “LMU Honor Code and Process” which appears in the LMU Bulletin.

 Special Accommodations.
 Students with special needs who require reasonable modifications, special assistance, or accommodations in this course should promptly direct their request to the Disability Support Services (DSS) Office.
 Any student who currently has a documented disability (ADHD, Autism Spectrum Disorder, Learning, Physical, or Psychiatric) needing academic accommodations should contact the DSS Office in Daum Hall, as early in the semester as possible.
 All discussions will remain confidential.
 Please visit LMU DSS for additional information.
 Please request any needed assistance as early in the semester as possible.

 Wellness.
 Please familiarize yourself with, and make use, of the resources at Lion Wellness as needed.